juxt/astro-website/src/pages/blog/bitemporal-christmas.md

  {:name "NES"}]
 ```

-**node** 🎁: Indeed, It looks like you got some nice presents last year.
+**node 🎁:** Indeed, It looks like you got some nice presents last year.

-**Jimmy**: Whoa!
+**Jimmy:** Whoa!
 How did you do that?

-**node** 🔍🗓: It's simple really, I just queried for all the gifts you got last year.
+**node 🔍🗓:** It's simple really, I just queried for all the gifts you got last year.

 Just then Jimmy's Mum and Dad came downstairs.

-**Mum**: What's going on down here?
+**Mum:** What's going on down here?
 Didn't we tell you that you couldn't open your presents until later this morning?
 And who is-

-**node** 🔮: That's it!
+**node 🔮:** That's it!
 Let's look at the presents you'll be getting in the *future*!

 ```clojure
 (from :gifts {:bind [{:for "Jimmy"} name occasion xt/valid-from]